framgia/sph_els_stephen/heroku_setup_monorepo.md

     [code]heroku create my-backend -r heroku-be[/code]
     [code]heroku create my-frontend -r heroku-fe[/code]

-[hr]
     2) create a "Procfile"* file for each of the project in their respective root directories the file should contain the definition for the applcation's processes

     i.e